krototype/Car-Popularity-Prediction/ReadMe.txt

 Car Popularity Prediction
 (This dataset came in the GS Codesprint 2018)

-Problem Statement - We are given certain data about cars , and we had to predict the popularity of the cars.
+Problem Statement - We were given certain data about cars , and we had to predict the popularity of the cars.

 Data to predict – popularity (of cars)